mosop/crystal-edge/README.md

 $ rake crenv:install
 ```

-This makes a symlink into your crenv versions directory.
+This makes a symlink into your crenv's versions directory.
 The version's name is "edge".

 ## License